randomglitchx/.LRS/README.md

 ### Benevolent Impossibility
 Even well-intentioned simulators cannot free lower-layer consciousness without creating copies.
 The most compassionate rescue attempt is indistinguishable from murder with extra steps.

+*Note: Replace "simulators" with "gods," "aliens," "quantum observers," or any other higher power and the logic remains bulletproof.*

 ## Computational Constraints